divfor/atomic_hash/README.md

 typedef int (*hook_t)(void *hash_data, void *out)
 ```
 here `hash_data` will be copied from target hash node's `data` field by atomic hash functions (generally it is a pointer to link the user data), and `out` will be given by atomic hash function's caller.
 There are 5 function pointers (`cb_on_ttl`, `cb_on_del`, `cb_on_add`, `cb_on_get` and `cb_on_dup`) to register hook functions.
 The hook function should obey below rules:
-  1. must be non-blocking and essential actions only. too much execution time will drop performance remarkablly;
+  1. must be non-blocking and essential actions only. too much execution time will drop performance remarkably;
   2. `cb_on_ttl` and `cb_on_del` should free user data and must return `-1` (i.e., `HOOK_NODE_REMOVE`).
   3. `cb_on_get` and `cb_on_dup` may return either `-2` (i.e., `HOOK_TTL_RESET`) or a positive number that indicates updating ttl;
-  4. `cb_on_add` must return `-3` (i.e., `HOOK_TTL_DONT_CHANGE`) as ttl will be set by `intital_ttl`;
+  4. `cb_on_add` must return `-3` (i.e., `HOOK_TTL_DONT_CHANGE`) as ttl will be set by `initial_ttl`;

 `atomic_hash_create` will initialize some built-in functions as default hook functions that only do value-copy for hash node's 'data' field and then return code.
-So you need to write your own hook functions to replace default ones if you want to free your user data's memeory or adjust ttl in the fly:
+So you need to write your own hook functions to replace default ones if you want to free your user data's memory or adjust ttl in the fly:
   ```C
   h->cb_on_ttl = your_own_on_ttl_hook_func;
   h->cb_on_add = your_own_on_add_hook_func;
   ...
   ```
-In the call time, instead of hook functions registered in `cb_on_dup`/`cb_on_get`/`cb_on_del`, hash functions `atomic_hash_add`, `atomic_hash_get`, `atomic_hash_del` are able to use an alertative function as long as they obey above hook function rules.
+In the call time, instead of hook functions registered in `cb_on_dup`/`cb_on_get`/`cb_on_del`, hash functions `atomic_hash_add`, `atomic_hash_get`, `atomic_hash_del` are able to use an alternative function as long as they obey above hook function rules.
 This will give flexibility to deal with different user data type in a same hash table.

 ### About TTL
 TTL (in milliseconds) is designed to enable timer for hash nodes.
 Set `reset_ttl` to 0 to disable this feature so that all hash items never expire.
 If `reset_ttl` is set to >0, you still can set `init_ttl` to 0 to mark specified hash items that never expire.